 For both forms of voluntary departure, you cannot have been convicted of an aggravated felony and you must not be removable on security-related grounds.
-Because you are being detained, both forms of voluntary departure will be under safeguards, meaning you will remain in custody until you depart the United States.
-Also, you may be required to pay the travel expenses of your return trip and provide the Department of Homeland Security with a valid travel document.
+Also, you are required to pay the travel expenses of your return trip and provide the Department of Homeland Security with a valid travel document.
 If you have received voluntary departure from an immigration judge in the past, you may not be eligible to receive this form of relief again.